 Proposed Methods

-Participants I am proposing to conduct a secondary data analysis of a SONA study that my mentor, Dr. Tonge, and I conducted over Fall 2022.
+Participants I am proposing to conduct a data analysis of a SONA study that my mentor, Dr. Tonge, and I conducted over Fall 2022.
 I am also proposing to collect additional data from the SONA subject pool in Summer 2023 and Fall 2023, as well as community data from Prolific in Summer 2023.
 In Fall 2022, we collected data from 144 students, although some measures included in my proposed project were not included in this sample (detailed below).
 Summer data collection is ongoing (with all proposed measures included), and we anticipate collecting data from at least 150 more students in our SONA sample over Summer and Fall 2023.
 We anticipate enrolling XX participants from Prolific.
 Prolific allows researchers to selectively sample based on responses to demographic and general background questionnaires.
-Because a primary variable of interest in this study is self-stigma of mental illness, we will recruit only participants with a diagnosed mental health condition as indicated on their Prolific demographic questionnaire.
+Because a primary variable of interest in this study is self-stigma of mental illness, we will recruit only participants with a self-reported diagnosed mental health condition as indicated on their Prolific demographic questionnaire.

 Procedures.
 Participants will locate the study Qualtrics link through the SONA systems website or through the Prolific website.
 They will be directed to complete an online consent form and confirm that they are 18 years of age or older.
 After consenting, they will then be directed to complete brief demographics measures and then all other study measures.
 Finally, they will view a debriefing form explaining key goals of the survey, and will be automatically granted either course credit through SONA systems or monetary compensation through Prolific.

 Measures.
-I will assess self-efficacy through a subscale of the International Personality Item Pool (IPIP; Ehrhart et al., 2008), shame proneness through the Test of Self Conscious Affect-3 (TOSCA-3; Tangney et al., 2000), self-stigma of mental illness through the Internalized Stigma of Mental Illness scale (ISMI; Ritsher et al., 2003), and self-disclosure through the General Help Seeking Questionnaire (GHSQ; Wilson et al., 2006).
+I will assess self-efficacy through a subscale of the International Personality Item Pool (IPIP; Ehrhart et al., 2008), shame proneness through the Test of Self Conscious Affect-3 (TOSCA-3; Tangney et al., 2000), self-stigma of mental illness through the Internalized Stigma of Mental Illness scale (ISMI; Ritsher et al., 2003), and help seeking through the General Help Seeking Questionnaire (GHSQ; Wilson et al., 2006).
 An exploratory factor analysis of GHSQ data collected in the Fall 2022 semester revealed three factors of help-seeking targets: formal targets (i.e., doctor, therapist), family members, and friends/intimate partners.
 Pending validation of this factor structure in the new data, I will assess separate help-seeking pathways for each of these factors.
 All of these measures were included in Fall 2022 data collection and will be included in the second Sona System data collection and the Prolific data collection.